-In 2007, Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT) established the World Premier International Research Center Initiative (WPI) to further enhance Japan's standing as one of the world's leading science powers.
-In recent years, competition for attracting top scientific talents has become increasingly intense around the world, and Japan also realizes the necessity of being in the global "loop" in the flow of human resources.
-The aim of the WPI program is to create research centers on the same level as the world's "highest peaks" in all aspects of environment and research content in order to attract the world's top-level researchers.
-Candidate centers were expected to satisfy four requirements: (1) Science: Realize the world's highest level of research, (2) Fusion: Create interdisciplinary research domains, (3) Globalization: Realize an international research environment, and (4) Reform: Reform the research organization.
-MANA was one of the original 5 WPI research centers selected in 2007.
-A total of nine WPI centers have now been selected and are each developing ambitious research programs.
-WPI Research Center - Top level world reseachers congregate
+In 2007, Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT) inaugurated the World Premier International Research Center Initiative (WPI) in order to further enhance Japan's position as one of the world's leading science and technology powers.
+In recent years, competition for outstanding "brainpower" has becomes increasingly intense around the world, and Japan must also participate in the global circulation of mobile human resources.
+The aim of the WPI program is to create several research centers in Japan which boast the highest levels in both research content and the research environment in order to attract the world's top-level researchers.
+These research centers must satisfy four necessary conditions: "World's highest level of research," "Creation of fusion-type research in interdisciplinary domains," "International research environment," and "Positive stance toward reform of the research organization."
+To date, a total of nine WPI research centers have been selected.
+Each of these centers is now developing its own ambitious research program.
+WPI research centers, the highest peaks where the world's top researchers gather.

-NANOARCHITECTONICS What is "Nanoarchitectonics"?
+NANOARCHITECTONICS What is nanoarchitectonics?